-Disc losure Response Gove ernance 2-9 Governance structure and composition Section 1 > Our Board > p.
+Disc losure Response Gove rnance 2-9 Governance structure and composition Section 1 > Our Board > p.
 20 Section 1 > Committees of the Board > p.
-21 Homepage > About Us > Accountability 0 The Waterfront Toronto's Board of Directors has the responsibility to manage and supervise the affa Corporation, and maintains engagement with, and support from, three committees: (1) Finance, Auc Risk Management Committee, (2) Human Resources, Governance and Stakeholder Relations Comm (3) Investment and Real Estate Committee. dit and These committees consider economic, environmental and social factors as part of thei in support of decision-making by the Board of Directors, and the objectives of the Corp These committees consider economic, environmental and social factors as part of their respective r in support of decision-making by the Board of Directors, and the objectives of the Corporation "to er the economic, social and cultural value of the land in the designated waterfront area...and to do so fiscally and environmentally responsible manner." nhance 2-10 Nomination and selection of the highest governance body Section 1 > Our Board > p.
+21 Homepage > About Us > Accountability 0 Corporation, and maintains engagement with, and support from, three committee Risk Management Committee, (2) Human Resources, Governance and Stakehold (3) Investment and Real Estate Committee.
+These committees consider economic, environmental and social factors as part of in support of decision-making by the Board of Directors, and the objectives of the The Waterfront Toronto's Board of Directors has the responsibility to manage and supervise the affa Corporation, and maintains engagement with, and support from, three committees: (1) Finance, Aur Risk Management Committee, (2) Human Resources, Governance and Stakeholder Relations Comm (3) Investment and Real Estate Committee. dit and These committees consider economic, environmental and social factors as part of their respective r in support of decision-making by the Board of Directors, and the objectives of the Corporation "to er the economic, social and cultural value of the land in the designated waterfront areaand to do so fiscally and environmentally responsible manner." nhance 2-10 Nomination and selection of the highest governance body Section 1 > Our Board > p.
 20 2-11 Chair of the highest governance body Section 1 > From Stephen > pp. 8-9 2-12 Role of the highest governance body in overseeing the management of impacts Section 1 > Committees of the Board > p.
 21 2-13 Delegation of responsibility Section 1 > Committees of the Board > p.
 21 for managing impacts Economic, environmental and social updates are included in every Board meeting agenda.
 Explicit of and shared responsibilities of economic, environmental and social matters are part of our corporate governance policies and embedded into our corporate governance structure.
 2-14 Role of the highest governance body in sustainability reporting Homepage > About Us > Accountability > Corporate Reporting 0 Sustainability reporting content in the Integrated Annual Report is reviewed and approved by Waterf Toronto's senior management team and Board of Directors. ront 2-15 Conflicts of interest Homepage > Document Library > Policies > Code of Conduct and Conflict of Interest Procedures 0 2-16 Communication of critical concerns Waterfront Toronto received no reports of wrongdoing in the reporting period.
-2-17 Collective knowledge of the highest governance body Homepage > About Us > Who We Are > Board of Directors 6 2-18 Evaluation of the performance of the highest governance body The highest governance body of Waterfront Toronto is the Board of Directors.
+2-17 Collective knowledge of the highest governance body Homepage > About Us > Who We Are > Board of Directors C 2-18 Evaluation of the performance of the highest governance body The highest governance body of Waterfront Toronto is the Board of Directors.
 An evaluation was con by an independent third party, in February of 2022.
-The next evaluation will be concluded by June 2 As a result of the February 2022 report, certain changes were undertaken regarding the nature of reto, and involvement by, directors.
+The next evaluation will be concluded by June 2 As a result of the February 2022 report, certain changes were undertaken regarding the nature of r to, and involvement by, directors.
 023.